 - Thoughtfully planned religious education (RE) lessons engage pupils in comparing challenging current issues such as the refugee crisis in Syria with Mary and Joseph’s escape to Egypt.
 As a result, pupils have developed an impressive understanding of the plight of those uprooted from their communities and a great respect for them as they embark on often perilous, journeys.
 RE also provides significant opportunities for pupils’ spiritual, moral, social and cultural (SMSC) development for example by pupils learning about the work of Christian and Islamic charities.
 RE lessons play a major role in determining the Christian character of the school.
 This is evident in discussions about charitable work which pupils recognise as far more than just putting money in a box.
 Learners’ awareness of Christianity as a multi-cultural world faith is strong because they are encouraged to discuss world events which teachers display on the class Information Station. – SIAMS February 2017

-Please click here for our knowledge and skills progression documents for religious education:
+Please click here for our knowledge, skills and vocabulary progression documents for religious education:

 Here's what our children say: